ugoproto/ugodoc/docs/Introduction to SQL JOINs.md

 ON A.Key = B.Key
 ```

-## Right JOIN
+## `RIGHT JOIN`

 ![Joins](img/introduction_to_sql_joins/RIGHT_JOIN.png)

-This query will return all of the records in the right table (table B) regardless if any of those records have a match in the left table (table A).
+This query will return all of the records in the right table (`Table_B`) regardless if any of those records have a match in the left table (`Table_A`).
 It will also return any matching records from the left table.
-This Join is written as follows:
+This join is written as follows:

 ```sql
 SELECT <select_list>